-We exhibit a correspondence, given by configuration space integrals, between Milnor's homotopy link invariants and trivalent trees.
-Two main ingredients in the proof are the fact that Milnor invariants are finite type invariants and that there is a certain space of trivalent ``homotopy link diagrams'' that corresponds to all finite type homotopy link invariants via configuration space integrals.
-The third main ingredient is that configuration space integrals take the shuffle product of diagrams to the product of invariants.
-Motivated by the problem of determining explicit integral formulas for Milnor invariants, we provide an analysis, in purely combinatorial terms, of the space of these homotopy link diagrams in terms of Milnor invariants.
-The main result giving a correspondence between Milnor invariants and trivalent trees in terms of configuration space integrals follows as a corollary.
-As another consequence, we get cohomology classes in a spaces of link maps from Milnor invariants and products thereof.
+We study configuration space integral formulas for Milnor's homotopy link invariants, showing that they are in correspondence with certain linear combinations of trivalent trees.
+Our proof is essentially a combinatorial analysis of a certain space of trivalent ``homotopy link diagrams'' which corresponds to all finite type homotopy link invariants via configuration space integrals.
+An important ingredient is the fact that configuration space integrals take the shuffle product of diagrams to the product of invariants.
+We ultimately deduce a partial recipe for writing explicit integral formulas for products of Milnor invariants from trivalent forests.
+We also obtain cohomology classes in spaces of link maps from the same data.

 \parskip=4pt \parindent=0cm